 Another exciting addition to the Sample Items Website is student writing samples for performance tasks.
 The writing samples include explanations to help teachers better understand how the papers were scored.

-In late February, the Sample Items Website will support printing of the released test questions.
+In March, the Sample Items Website will support printing of the released test questions.
 Additional enhancements will be available in late spring.

 How to Access the Newly Released Questions